manuelsinn/blog/content/posts/sopra.md

 The initial database architecture:
 ![Image of old db](/dbOld.png)

-DB structure after lots of tweaking and refining:
+Database structure after lots of tweaking and refining:
 ![Image of new db](/dbNew.png)

 An initial mock-up for the checkout page: